Almost CR quaternionic manifolds and their immersibility in HP^n: Introduction

-Essentially a real manifold $M$ of dimension $4n-1$ is a {\it quaternionic contact manifold} if there exists a distribution $\cD$ of rank $4n-4$ with the property that the symbol algebra $\gm(x)=\gm_{-2}(x)+\gm_{-1}(x)$ of the natural filtration $T^{-2}_xM=T_xM\supset T_xM^{-1}=\cD_x$ of $T_xM$ is at all points isomorphic with the quaternionic Heisenberg algebra $\gm=\Im(\bH)+\bH^{n-1}$.
-It follows that the distribution $\cD$ is in particular endowed with a linear quaternionic structure and a conformal class of Hermitian metrics (see also \cite{AK2}).

-The maximally homogeneous model for quaternionic contact manifolds is the flag manifold $M=\Sp(n,1)/P$, the compactification of the quaternionic Heisenberg group, where $P$ is the parabolic subgroup which stabilizes an isotropic quaternionic line.
-This is a real hypersurface of $\bH$P$^n$.

-Unfortunately not all real hypersurfaces of $\bH$P$^n$ are quaternionic contact (see \cite{Duc2}).
-This issue is overcome if one considers a definition which encompass the notion of quaternionic contact manifold in a non-metrical framework (see \cite{MOP}).
-An {\it almost CR quaternionic manifold} is a real manifold $M$ of dimension $4n-1$ with a codimension $1$ embedding $TM\to E$ of its tangent bundle in a vector bundle $E$ with a linear quaternionic structure (see Definition \ref{lavitafinisce}).
-0.5cm The main aim of this paper is to estabilish necessary and sufficient conditions for an almost CR quaternionic manifold to admit local immersions in $\bH$P$^n$, in a way that its almost CR quaternionic structure is induced by the quaternionic structure of the ambient space.
+The maximally homogeneous model for quaternionic contact manifolds is the compactification $M=\Sp(n,1)/P$ of the quaternionic Heisenberg group, where $P$ is the parabolic subgroup stabilizing an isotropic quaternionic line.
+This is a flag manifold and a real hypersurface of $\bH$P$^n$.
+Unfortunately not all real hypersurfaces of $\bH$P$^n$ are quaternionic contact (cf. \cite{Duc2}).
+To overcome this issue we consider here the following definition, which encompasses the notion of quaternionic contact manifold in a non-metrical framework. \begin{definition}\cite{MOP} An {\it almost CR quaternionic manifold (of hypersurface type)} is a real manifold $M$ of dimension $4n-1$ together with a codimension one embedding $TM\rightarrow E$ of its tangent bundle $TM$ in a vector bundle $E$ endowed with a linear quaternionic structure. \end{definition} Let $\wt G=\GL_{n}(\bH)\cdot \Sp_1$ be the group of (twisted) linear automorphisms of the quaternionic vector space $V=\bH^n$ and $G_\sharp$ the subgroup of $\wt G$ which stabilizes the real subspace $W=\bH^{n-1}\oplus\Im\bH\subset V$ of real codimension one (see Lemma \ref{impor} for its explicit description).
+The datum of an almost CR quaternionic structure is equivalent to a $G$-structure $\pi:P\rightarrow M$ on $M$ with structure group $G\subset\GL_{4n-1}(\bR)$ obtained upon restricting the action of $G_\sharp$ to $W$.
+On the other hand, as already advertised, the model ambient space for quaternionic CR geometry is $\wt M=\bH$P$^n$ and its quaternionic structure is an (integrable) $\wt G$-structure $\wt\pi:\wt P\to\wt M$.